YiqunChen1999/YiqunChen1999/README.md

-- 👋 Hi, I’m @YiqunChen1999, a PhD candidate from Institution of Automation of Chinese Academay of Sciences.
+- 👋 Hi, I’m @YiqunChen1999, a PhD candidate from Institution of Automation of Chinese Academy of Sciences.
 - 👀 I’m interested in Computer Vision and AI.
 - Please visit [my personal page](https://yiqunchen1999.github.io/) for more information．
 <!-- - 🌱 I’m currently learning ... -->